A Cost-Benefit Analysis of On-Premise Large Language Model Deployment: Breaking Even with Commercial LLM Services: Introduction

 This paper provides a comprehensive cost-benefit analysis framework for on-premise open-source LLM deployment.
-Our main contributions are: \begin{enumerate} \item A systematic survey of current commercial LLM pricing models and open-source alternatives suitable for local deployment. \item Mathematical models for total cost of ownership (TCO) analysis comparing local open-source LLM deployment and commercial API usage. \item An online playground\footnote{Available at: \url{https://v0-ai-cost-calculator.vercel.app/}} where enterprise users can apply the cost-benefit framework to the latest models, explore hardware/API trade-offs, and tailor break-even analysis to their workloads.
+Our main contributions are: \begin{enumerate} \item A survey of commercial LLM pricing models and open-source alternatives suitable for local deployment. \item Mathematical models for total cost of ownership (TCO) analysis comparing local open-source LLM deployment and commercial API usage. \item A playground\footnote{Available at: \url{https://v0-ai-cost-calculator.vercel.app/}} where enterprise users can apply the cost-benefit framework to explore hardware/API trade-offs.

 \end{enumerate}

 Our analysis reveals that on-premise deployment are economically viable, with break-even periods typically within a few months for small models, 2 years for medium models and 5 years for larger models, making it viable primarily for organizations with extreme high-volume processing requirements ($\ge$50M tokens/month) or strict data residency mandates.